 For more information on post-inflammatory hyperpigmentation, see our blog Is There A Natural Treatment For Rid Of Post-Inflammatory Hyperpigmentation That Actually Works? or read Alaa Hassan’s personal experience of PIH in her article Post-Inflammatory Hyperpigmentation, Eczema & Me

-Balmonds Skin Salvation balm to treat inflamed skin during an inflammatory episode
+Balmonds Skin Salvation balm to nourish and moisturise skin during an inflammatory episode

 Balmonds Daily Moisturising Cream for daily maintenance of dry or sensitive skinBalmonds Rosehip Scar Oil for long-term application to improve the appearance of uneven or hyperpigmented skin tone